BETA THETA PI RUSH

 To further give you an idea of our chapter’s devotion to our new members' academics, here is how we compare to the other 26 IFC fraternities on campus:

-During the Fall 2018 semester, our chapter achieved the second-highest GPA with a 3.42 average.
+During the Spring 2021 semester, our chapter achieved the third-highest GPA with a 3.70 average, with our pledge class achieving the highest GPA with 3.79 average.

-During the Spring 2018 semester, our pledge class achieved the highest GPA with a 3.86 average.
+During the Fall 2020 semester, our actives achieved the second-highest GPA with a 3.60 average.

 We understand that the transition from high school to college can be a tough one for many incoming freshmen.
 By pledging Texas Beta, you will be joining a brotherhood of highly motivated individuals with a variety of different passions who will be able to help you with your classes.